(Photo Credits: B Shifter Magazine).

 I was instantly drawn in by a poignant video of the late Chief Alan V. Brunacini discussing the importance of being well.
 For those in the fire service, the term “Mrs. Smith” is synonymous with “customer” and Chief Bruno reminded all of us that we need to take care of Mrs. Smith.
 First, Fire Captain Smith has to take care of their firefighters, in order for them to be able to take care of Mrs. Smith.
 Being Well is an appropriate introduction to this course on the attributes of leading.
 There is a sense of responsibility for those who lead, to assess their personnel and ensure that they are both physically and emotionally well, it’s a holistic responsibility.
 How can department members, in turn, take care of someone else, if their own well is empty and they are truly drained?

 In the early history of the fire service, the morning roll call was the start of the shift, where the company officer has the opportunity to evaluate their personnel.
 How does the company officer of today perform this task?
 The Attributes of Leading class answers this question in a twelve-minute vignette.
 This video clip highlights various fire department members discussing the topic of being well physically, spiritually, emotionally, mentally, etc. Their own testimonies tell the story.

-During one of his many classes he taught around the country, Chief Brunacini would sometimes say “The answers are in the room.”
+During one of his many classes he taught around the country, Chief Brunacini would sometimes say “All the answers are in the room.”
 He couldn’t have been more spot-on with this statement.
 Yes, Chief Bruno, the answers are evident, and they were amongst all of us in the room.
 During this train-the-trainer course, I could have mistaken that the Chief was actually in the room.
 It just felt like he was there, participating in our discussion on how we can take care of each other.
 I am not sure how someone can transcend the video in this course, however; Chief Bruno found a way to reach me during this class.